gokcan/spring-pdf-service/README.md

 (if you want to define your own mysql user credentials change the ***application.properties*** file)

+Do not use "user = root" on production stage!

 Use below DDL statements to create database config

 ```sql